U.S. Senate Considers Cannabis Banking Reform

 Even if cannabis banking reform is passed, both MRBs and CBD merchants will still be considered high risk by merchant service providers.
 But CorePay can help you avoid many of the problems and headaches that high-risk merchants often face.
-To learn more, just visit our website or call us at (800) 408-0095.
+Should you be in the market for marijuana or hemp related products, we recommend checking out 10 buds

 Photo credit: O’Dea (Wikimedia Commons, Creative Commons 4.0)